rotbau/rick/hello-world/README.md

 1. Contour Ingress Controller up and running
 2. Access to container registry with the v1.10 and v1.11 container images running
+3. Load Balancer for Kubernetes to provide routeable IP for Envoy ServiceType Loadbalancer

 ## Deployment